 Many sign makers I watched worked in a space of maybe 6 x 12 feet.

 profit in making signs.
-I know that the rents for stick and brick places to sell
+I know that the rents for stick and brick places

 in Gatlingburg aren’t cheap.
 Most are not doing free hand sign making with wood they

 are using CNC router tables.
 These are computer controlled routers to make the signs.